 Games to Play with Your Cat

-1. Chase the "Prey"
+Chase the Prey

-3. Run and Fetch
+Run & Fetch

 Play With Your Food

-Puzzle feeders and food distributor balls are toys that incorporate your cat's food into a compartment inside.
+If you’re looking for cat enrichment games and activities, there are a lot of options.
+Puzzle feeders and food distributor balls incorporate cat treats or food into a compartment inside.
 By rolling or pouncing on the toy, your cat can make it release a few pieces of food at a time.

-5. Go For a Walk
+Go for a Walk